TG153/DomainSniffer/README.md

-DomainSniffer

-Tool to gether informations about a specified webside (subdomains).
+Tool to gather informations about a specified webside (subdomains).